vergeldeguzman/excel2csv/README.md

-# xls2csv
+# excel2csv

-Script to convert Excel xls/xlsx file to csv.
+Script to convert Excel xls and xlsx file to csv.
 In addition, it can convert Excel workbook saved in xml format.
 Optionally, use can specify xml namespace which defaults to `urn:schemas-microsoft-com:office:spreadsheet`.